irene-he/irene-he.github.io/index.md

 <p class="describe-text">Hello There!</p>
 <br>
-I'm Irene He a computer science student at the University of Waterloo.
-I'm currently looking for a Spring 2023 internship so please feel free to reach out!
-If you have any questions for me please [contact me](mailto:i6he@uwaterloo.ca).
+I'm Irene He a 4th year Computer Science student at the University of Waterloo.
+I have experience in Full Stack, Frontend and Mobile development from 4 prior internships.
+When I'm not working or studying for school, I enjoy building random things.
+Please feel free to check out my projects!

 <br>
 <br>